Darkelf2024/Darkelf-Retro-Lounge/Overlay_Color_Indicators_with_FAQ_and_References.md

 - **Bridges, P. G., et al. (2012).** *Virtual-machine-based emulation of future generation high-performance computing systems.*
   Demonstrates how emulation often trades strict timing accuracy for practicality, even when output appears correct.
   https://doi.org/10.1177/1094342012436619
+  (Available via SAGE Journals and academic databases)

 - **Staelens, N., et al. (2012).** *Assessing the importance of audio/video synchronization for video sequences.*
   Establishes perceptual and technical thresholds for A/V sync independent of frame rate.
   https://doi.org/10.1007/s00530-012-0262-4

 ---

+“Some references may require institutional or publisher access and may not be publicly accessible via direct links.”

 ## 📌 Summary